Updated November 29, 2020

-In July, the new laws for dogs and cats come into force.
+In July, 2018 the new laws for dogs and cats came into force.
 You can read the details by following the link.

 Although it will not be universally popular, the move towards universal desexing and microchipping of dogs and cats should produce a clear net benefit to pets and the community.

 Regarding the concerns I raised below back in 2016, most have been addressed satisfactorily: